 Or that we only have a baby for a year, a toddler for 2 years, a kid for a few years, a teen…you get the point.

 Those things stopped me in me tracks.
-But they didn’t make me feel pressured or panicked or attacked.
+But they didn’t make me feel pressured or attacked.
 They made me feel grateful for the reminders.